 Thursday, September 24, 5 pm

 Join Chief Conservator Renée Stein in a steam-related preview of the museum’s new Conservation in the Carlos tour for students.
 This tour introduces the many ways that science is employed in the study and preservation of works of art from preventative care to treatment and research.
 Teachers will be engaged in the “Habits of Mind” outlined in Georgia Performance Standards as they tour the galleries with Ms. Stein.
 As they explore objects in every area of the museum, iPad technology will allow them to examine the condition of objects prior to treatment, as well as conservation treatments in progress.
+Science and art conservation resources for teachers are available.
+Click on web resources.

 Native American Fiction for the Classroom